 What can you actually achieve with bullet points?
 A heck of a lot!
 Here are some answers to that question…and they are in bullet form, of course:

-People buy for their reasons, not yours; extensive use of bullets allows you to cover all the reasons for the buying
+- People buy for their reasons, not yours: extensive use of bullets allows you to cover all the reasons for buying.

 Here are some more outstanding examples from another legendary copywriter, Gary Bencivenga, writing to sell his own seminar for copywriters and marketers: